n-brock/website/README.md

 **👨‍🔧 My role**

 To plan, conduct, and evaluate a Design Thinking session, later to assist in the creation of services and systems that will track the quality, safety, informatics, workforce, and response readiness.
+The project effort, ux activities involved for the Design Thinking and synthesizing of information gathered during a session held.

 **Future benefits of the efficiency established to enhance laboratory safety and science**